R0NC0L4/TurtlebotConveyor/README.md

 <img title="" src="img/chain.png" alt="chain.png" data-align="center">

+Connect the RC-100B to the OpenCR plugging the BT-410 master into the controller and the slave into the Arduino board (further information [here](https://emanual.robotis.com/docs/en/parts/communication/rc-100/)).

-We try to move the conveyor by using another example code.
+Then try to move the conveyor by using another example code.
 You can find it in: "File" -> "Examples" -> "Turtlebot3" -> "turtlebot3_friends" -> "turtlebot_conveyor".
 This code allows you to use the RC100 remote control to control the robot.

 # Useful Links